 Reporting of certain interim changes is required, while reporting of other interim changes is discretionary.
-The policies below provide detail on required and discretionary interim reporting
+The policies below provide detail on required and discretionary interim reporting requirements, including applicability to the respective groups - Treatment, Control & Excluded groups.

-F. Changes in Household Composition All Groups
+F. Changes in Household Composition

+All Groups